ADC-UMN/todotorial/README.md

 }
 ```
 - `name`, `icon`, and `version` are required
 - Under `slug`, you should paste the CDN url of the code you published.
 It should look like `https://expo.io/@username/project`.
+- This should be all you need to publish an app on the Google Play Store.
+Make sure you have tested your app on your android device or the android simulator on [snack](https://snack.expo.io).
--
+- Run `expo build:android`

-MORE COMING SOON!
+- Next, upload the executable files built from the previous step to the Google Play Console.
+This requires a [Google Play Developer account](https://play.google.com/apps/publish/signup/) and $25.
+Follow [this guide](https://docs.expo.io/versions/latest/distribution/uploading-apps/#21-if-you-choose-to-upload-your) for help uploading.
+- Enjoy your todo list as well as your new React Native skills and knowledge!

 ---

 Adapted from [todo app with react native](https://codeburst.io/todo-app-with-react-native-f889e97e398e)

-Last updated: 03/26/2020
+Last updated: 04/12/2020

 Run `git pull` to update